SamuelSwartzberg/flashcardifying_text_temp/inf.md

-dpkg is a package manager for .deb packages, but does not have a package repository, instead requiring you to download your packages yourself. apt uses dpkg in the background. homebrew (command: brew) and macports (command: port) are package managers for macos. homebrew can also be used on linux, and is written in ruby. ruby has two package managers, bundler, which mostly does dependency management, and RubyGems with the command gem which mostly does installation.
+dpkg is a package manager for .deb packages, but does not have a package repository, instead requiring you to download your packages yourself. apt uses dpkg in the background.

-In ruby, packages are called gems.
+#### rust

+cargo is the package manager and build tool for rust. the official package repository for cargo is crates.io There is no official task runner for rust, but one commonly used is cargo-make.

+#### JS

+npm is the most common package manager for JS, followed by yarn.
+The official package hub for npm is the npm Registry. npm scripts works as a task runner for JS.

+#### python

+pip is the package manager for python.
+The official package hub for pip is PyPI.
+The package format for python format .whl ('wheel')

+#### anaconda

+Anaconda is a batteries-included distribution of Python and R and a bunch of associated packages for scientific computing. conda is the package manager for the anaconda software distribution.

+#### react antive

+metro is the bundler for React Native.

+#### Latex

+In latex the package manager is part of the tex distribution The two most common latex distributions are {{c1::TeX Live}} and {{c1::MiKTeX}}
-The official package hub for RubyGems is rubygems.org tlmgr is the package manager for tex if you are using the TeX Live distro.
+tlmgr is the package manager for tex if you are using the TeX Live distro.
+The official package hub for tex is CTAN.

+#### snap

-The official package hub for tex is CTAN. conda is the package manager for the anaconda software distribution. metro is the bundler for React Native. snap is the package manager for snaps. snaps are mainly used in Ubuntu, but can be used on many *nixlikes. snap packages = snaps
+snap is the package manager for snaps. snaps are mainly used in Ubuntu, but can be used on many *nixlikes. snap packages = snaps